It’s become harder to get a payday loan and other high cost credit in 2022.

 If you are a student, talk to your college/uni about whether you can get a hardship grant.
 Payday loans are a disaster for students who have no chance of repaying them and not having to borrow again.

 There are some payday lenders that deliberately target students.
-But they are just as difficult to deal with, don’t be fooled that they are student-friendly just because their website mentions how hard life is as a student a lot.
+But they are just as difficult to deal with, don’t be fooled that they are student-friendly just because their website mentions how hard life is as a student.

 Find a way to avoid borrowing